noahbcp/ggplot2-solutions/ggplot2-solutions.md

 mpg_metric$hwy <- ((100 / mpg$hwy) / MilesToKM) * GalToLitre
 ```

-We can also define a function, `mpg.to.kml` to do these calculations:
+We can also define a function, `mpg.to.kml` to do these calculations (and make future calculations a little bit easier!):
 ```R
 mpg.to.kml <- function(mpg, n.kilometers = 100) {
     MilesToKM <- 1.60934